rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 >Name of distributor: <CITE>On les vend au Palais, en la gallerie, par ou on va a la Chancellerie</CITE>
 >Note on distribution statement: <CITE>Distributor identified as Jean Canivet by the Bibliothèque nationale de France</CITE>

 <a name="5.285.34.6">5.285.34.6</a> **Devices**.
-If the distributor’s name has been supplied based on device, always make a Note on distribution statement about the basis for the identification (see [Name of distributor, 5.27.36.2](/DCRMR/ppdm/Name-of-distributor/#5.27.36.2)).
+If the distributor’s name has been supplied based on a device, always make a Note on distribution statement about the basis for the identification, the source of information used, the presence of the device, etc. (see [Name of distributor, 5.27.36.2](/DCRMR/ppdm/Name-of-distributor/#5.27.36.2)).

 <a name="5.285.34.7">5.285.34.7</a> **Transposition of names of distributor in more than one language or script**.
-For transposed elements, always make a Note on distribution statement if the [Name of the distributor](/DCRMR/ppdm/Name-of-distributor/) appears in more than one language or script to indicate the original position on the source  (see [5.27.39.1](/DCRMR/ppdm/Name-of-distributor/#5.27.39.1) and [Parallel name of distributor, 5.275.3.2](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.3.2)).
+For transposed elements, always make a Note on distribution statement if the [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) appears in more than one language or script to indicate the original position on the source  (see [5.27.39.1](/DCRMR/ppdm/Name-of-distributor/#5.27.39.1) and [Parallel name of distributor, 5.275.3.2](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.3.2)).

 ## 5.285.35 Parallel name of distributor notes

-<a name="5.285.35.1">5.285.35.1</a> Make a Note on distribution statement of parallel distributor names found elsewhere in the resource from the source of [Name of the distributor](/DCRMR/ppdm/Name-of-distributor/) if considered important (see [Parallel name of distributor, 5.275.3.1](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.3.1) and [5.275.3.4](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.3.4)).
+<a name="5.285.35.1">5.285.35.1</a> Make a Note on distribution statement of parallel distributor names found elsewhere in the resource from the source of [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) if considered important (see [Parallel name of distributor, 5.275.3.1](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.3.1) and [5.275.3.4](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.3.4)).

 ## 5.285.36 Date of distribution notes